 Offal must not be discharged while setting or hauling.
 An exemption for small boats may be given by AFMA.
-To apply for an exemption, please contact the AFMA bycatch program at BycatchProgram@afma.gov.au.
+To apply for an exemption, please contact the AFMA GHAT manager in section 10.

 8.4.4.4.
 Gillnet mandatory seabird mitigation measures